 Despite the brackets being larger, ceramic is a more brittle material than steel.
 Wearers need to pay greater attention to cleaning and caring for them.
 Because they are easier to break, you might need an additional trip to the orthodontist if you are not careful.
 In addition, ceramic’s fragility also forces your orthodontist to only use them on a patient’s front teeth with metal braces being used on the rest of your teeth.

 The biggest drawback to wearing ceramic braces is that they present more challenges to clean.
 Because they are a shade of white they stain more easily.
 Wearers must brush after every meal—not just in the morning and before bed—and even after drinking or having a small snack.
 It is recommended to avoid certain foods and drinks that are known to stain like red wine, marinara sauce, coffee and some fruits like raspberries and blueberries.
 Uncleaned ceramic brackets can turn yellow, which defeats the purpose of having less noticeable braces.

-Wearing Ceramic Braces
+What to Know About Wearing Ceramic Braces

 Wearing braces is an enormous lifestyle change.
 They play a distinct role in your daily life, can lower your confidence and you need to be prepared for any emotional fallout.
 Even in ceramic braces, you might be self-conscious at first and while there isn’t discomfort, your mouth might feel slightly different.
 It just takes some getting used to so be sure to speak to your orthodontist about this so you can be well prepared for the journey ahead.

 The other aspect to be aware of is that ceramic braces require extra care and diligence.
 You will need to be cognizant of what foods to avoid.
 While certain physical activities won’t be off-limits you must be careful when participating in anything physical.
 Also, your oral care routine should evolve to ensure your braces remain clean and intact.

 Not Sure What Style of Braces is Right for You?